-It’s hard to believe I have been a voice over actress since 1981 (40 years).
-ACK!
-How time flies!
-You may have heard my “young-sounding” voice as well as my work in hundreds of Japanese anime cartoons but I’ve also done my share of commercials, animation, video games, audiobooks, and ADR.
+I’ve been a voice over actress since 1981 known for my “young-sounding” voice as well as my work in hundreds of Japanese anime cartoons.
+You may have also heard me on a number of commercials, animation, video games, audiobooks, and background voices in films.

 My back story

 I started out as an actress doing theatre in high school and college.
-My first paid professional gig was performing melodramas at Knott’s Berry Farm’s Birdcage Theatre where I worked for 3 years doing 3-6 shows a day.
-Steve Martin started there and I worked with Lauren Tewes who went on to do The Love Boat.
+My first paid professional gig was performing melodramas at Knott’s Berry Farm’s Birdcage Theatre where I worked for 3 years doing multiple shows a day.
+You may not know this but Dean Jones, Steve Martin, and Lauren Tewes also got their start there.

-During the mid-70s, I moved to Los Angeles from Orange County, to make it as an actress.
-Not long afterward, I took a detour and was hired as an on-set wardrobe assistant for shows like The White Shadow, Hill Street Blues, and Blake Edward’s SOB, I started doing theatre in Los Angeles and was able to secure on-camera work as an actress on shows like Hill Street Blues, St. Elsewhere, and L.A.
+I moved to Los Angeles in the mid-70s from Orange County, to make it as an actress.
+After a brief segue as a wardrobe assistant for The White Shadow, Hill Street Blues, and Blake Edward’s SOB, I started doing theatre in Los Angeles and was able to secure on-camera work as an actress on shows like Hill Street Blues, St. Elsewhere, and L.A.
 Law.

 My first starring role was in a film called Mugsy’s Girls, later renamed Delta Pi playing a nerdy sorority girl.
 Singer Laura Branigan played my best friend, Eddie Deezen was my boyfriend and the great Ruth Gordon was our housemother.
 To earn money for our sorority, we entered a mud-wrestling competition and fought some of the GLOW girls.